gmkung/kleros-escrow-data-service/README_trad.md

 This library provides a TypeScript interface for interacting with the Kleros MultipleArbitrableTransaction contract, which enables secure escrow transactions with built-in dispute resolution.

+## Architecture

+The library is built with a clean, consistent architecture:

+- **BaseService**: A common base class for both read and write operations that handles initialization, contract connections, and shared utilities.
+- **Services**: Classes that extend BaseService to provide read-only operations (queries, data retrieval).
+- **Actions**: Classes that extend BaseService to provide write operations (transactions that modify state).
+- **Client**: A unified interface that combines services and actions for easy access.

+This architecture ensures consistent behavior across all components while maintaining a clear separation between read and write operations.

 ## Installation and Initialization

 ### Installing the Package